-How those with narcissistic personality disorder treat relationships.
+How do those with narcissistic personality disorder treat relationships?

-Once identified, they will find out as much as they can about you before they take action, either by asking your friends or coworkers about you or looking into your social media.
+Once identified, they will usually find out as much as they can about you before they take action, either by asking your friends or coworkers about you or looking into your social media.

-They will then start the love-bombing of you, the idolisation stage, they already know things about you to draw you in fast and deep, compliments, wanting to see you as much as they can, lots of messages from them, they mirror you and all that you do, all your likes and dislikes they match.
+They will then start the love-bombing of you, the idealisation ￼stage, they often already know things about you to draw you in fast and deep, compliments, wanting to see you as much as they can, lots of messages from them, they mirror you and all that you do, all your likes and dislikes the narcissist will match.

-Once they know they’ve got you, the idolisation stage continues, not as much as they do in the start, how long this lasts depends on the type of narcissist and you.
+Once they know they’ve got you, the idealisation stage continues, not as much as they do in the start.
+How long this lasts depends on the type of narcissist and you.

-When they no longer feel you are meeting their needs, they will start to devalue you, first, they’ll just start acting differently towards you, perhaps messaging less, not seeing as much of you, or if you moved in together fast, they’ll just not be as interested in spending time with you.
+When they no longer feel you are meeting their needs, they will start to devalue you.
+First, they could just start acting differently towards you, perhaps messaging less, not seeing as much of you, or if you moved in together fast, they’ll just not be as interested in spending time with you.
 This may leave you wondering what’s wrong, and you may ask the narcissist if everything is ok, they will lie, that they or tired or some rational excuse.
-You might just think you are settling into the norms of a relationship, the excitement of the newness wearing off￼, not realising that they’ve just realised that you are human and that, as all humans do you make mistakes, and they are no longer getting enough positive attention from you, it can be either day, weeks or months or years after this that the full devaluation begins.
+You might just think you are settling into the norms of a relationship, the excitement of the newness wearing off￼, not realising that they’ve just realised that you are human and that, as all humans do, you make mistakes.
+They are no longer getting enough positive attention from you.
+It can be days, weeks or months or years after this that the full devaluation begins.

-Then the full manipulation games start, they manipulate you from the beginning, yet as most narcissists do they up their games, the gaslighting, silent treatment, infidelity, projection, blame-shifting, isolation, arguments, triangulation, financial abuse will all be used against you, to destroy your independence, your confidence, your ability to see what’s happening to you, and negative reactions from you so they can blame you.
-To provoke you into arguments, so you react, feel bad and give in, or whatever they can to get you to apologise.
-As by this point you are most likely suffering from cognitive dissonance you will be confused, you care, have empathy and feel a need to put things right, we rarely walk away to start with, as we don’t understand what’s happening to us, and will still have all the great memories of the good times with them, because we care about them, we try to fix things, they will then bring intermittent reinforcement of the idolisation period back, so we end up questioning ourselves even more, they will stop any abuse, and show you how amazing they are, which makes it all the more intense, we believe that as we put more effort in, or apologised to them it has saved the relationship, leaving us thinking we are to blame, and leaving us more confused when they start to devalue you again, these moments can last, days, weeks, months or years, depending on the narcissist, they will cycle between, idolisation and devaluation, to keep you locked in the relationship, full of self-blame and self-doubt and becoming more confused.
+They do manipulate you from the beginning of the relationship.
+Yet, as most narcissists do they up their games, the gaslighting, silent treatment, infidelity, projection, blame-shifting, isolation, arguments, triangulation, financial abuse will all be used against you, to destroy your independence, your confidence, your ability to see what’s happening to you, and negative reactions from you so they can blame you.
+To provoke you into arguments, so you react, so you end up feeling bad and give in to their demands or whatever they can to get you to apologise for.
+As by this point you are most likely suffering from cognitive dissonance you will be confused, you care, have empathy and feel a need to put things right, we rarely walk away to start with, as we don’t understand what’s happening to us, and will still have all the great memories of the good times with them, because we care about them, we try to fix things, they will then bring intermittent reinforcement of the idealisation period back, so we end up questioning ourselves, even more, they can stop any abuse temporary, and show you how amazing they are, which makes it all the more intense, we believe that as we put more effort in, or apologised to them, it has saved the relationship, leaving us thinking we are to blame, and leaving us more confused when they start to devalue us again, these moments can last, days, weeks, months or years, depending on the narcissist, they will cycle between, idealisation and devaluation, to keep you locked in the relationship, full of self-blame and self-doubt and becoming more confused.

-Sometimes they devalue you, whilst the idolisation stage if they find a new target, or if that doesn’t work out, they’ll start the idolisation stage on you again and discard them, if it works out they’ll discard you.
+Sometimes they can devalue you while in the idealisation stage.
+If they find a new target, or if that doesn’t work out, they’ll start the idealisation stage on you again and discard them.
+If it works out, they’ll discard you.

-They might resort to a prevention hoover if they believe you will escape them and they’ve not got a replacement sorted.
-So they will give you an amazing and often intense love-bombing period of idolisation, Depending on the type of narcissist the victim narcissist will most likely use pity plays, although most narcissist can and will play victim, some will use violence and threats, either overt, “I’ll take the children if you leave.”
+They might resort to a prevention hoover if they believe you will abandon them and they’ve not got a replacement sorted.
+So they will give you an amazing and often intense love-bombing period of idealisation.
+Depending on the type of narcissist, the victim narcissist will most likely use pity plays.
+Although most narcissists can and will play victim, some will use violence and threats, either overt, “I’ll take the children if you leave.”
 Or “I’ll make sure nobody sees you again if you leave me.”
 Or the covert.
 “Nobody will love you.”
-Or “I’ll make sure you regret leaving me.”, once they have a replacement sorted, they will most often up and leave.
-Some will be a lot more calculated often using financial resources, to either sweep you off your feet with holidays and cars to keep you hooked, or threaten they’ll leave you with nothing if you were to leave them.
+Or “I’ll make sure you regret leaving me.”, once they have a replacement sorted, they will most often up and leave you.
+Some could be a lot more calculated, often using financial resources, to either sweep you off your feet with holidays and cars to keep you hooked or threaten they’ll leave you with nothing if you were to leave them.

-At some point, they will leave, and nobody falls in love faster than a narcissist who needs a place to stay or to prove they are not the problem, they often move on fast, finding a replacement before they’ve even ended it with you.
+At some point, they will leave, as nobody falls in love faster than a narcissist who needs a place to stay or to prove they are not the problem, they often move on fast, finding a replacement before they’ve even ended it with you.

-They might triangulate you and the new against each other, either by getting reactions out of you, to help with their smear campaign of just how crazy you are, so they get the sympathy from the new and others, whilst getting reactions from you, to match the lies they are telling about you, or they’ll be telling both of you how much they love and care, yet the other will not let them go, so you both fight for the attention, as most are often trauma bonded, a narcissistic relationship is highly addictive as it meets all your human needs, as well as chemicals released, the dopamine from the highs, and the cortisol from the lows.
+They might triangulate you and the new against each other, either by getting reactions out of you, to help with their smear campaign against you of just how crazy you are, so they get the sympathy from the new and others while getting reactions from you, to match the lies they are telling about you, or they’ll be telling both of you how much they love and care.
+Yet, the other will not let them go, so you both fight for the attention, as most are often trauma bonded, a narcissistic relationship is highly addictive as it meets all your human needs, as well as chemicals released, the dopamine from the highs, and the cortisol from the lows.

 Most will try to test the waters to come back for the hoover, to suck you back in.